Matthew H. Clark: Priesthood

 Clark returned to the Gregorian University in 1964, earning a Licentiate of Canon Law in 1966.
-In 1966, Clark was appointed vice-chancellor for the Diocese of Albany.
-In 1967, he became assistant pastor at St. Ambrose Parish in Latham, New York.
-Clark was also named chair of the Diocesan Priests' Personnel Board in 1969.
+In 1966, Clark was appointed vice-chancellor for the diocese.
+In 1967, Clark was named assistant pastor at St. Ambrose Parish in Latham, New York.
+Clark was also named chair of the diocesan Priests' Personnel Board in 1969.

-In 1972, Clark went to Rome to serve as assistant spiritual director of the Pontifical North American College.
+In 1972, Clark went to Rome to serve as assistant spiritual director of the North American College.
 He became its full spiritual director in 1974.

 Bishop of Rochester

-On April 23, 1979, Pope John Paul II appointed Clark as the eighth bishop of the Diocese of Rochester.
+On April 23, 1979, Pope John Paul II appointed Clark as the eighth bishop of Rochester.
 He was consecrated in Rome on May 27, 1979, by John Paul II himself, with Archbishop Duraisamy Lourdusamy and Cardinal Eduardo Somalo serving as co-consecrators, at St. Peter's Basilica.
 Clark selected as his episcopal motto: "God's Love Endures Forever".
 Clark was installed as bishop at the Rochester War Memorial in Rochester, New York, on June 26, 1979.

-In 1986, Cardinal Josef Ratzinger ordered Clark to withdraw his imprimatur, or church approval, from a sex education manual written by a priest in his parish.
+In March 1986, Clark defended one of his priests, the theologian Father Charles Curran, from criticism by Vatican officials for his stands on birth control, abortion rights for women, homosexuality, and divorce.In December 1986, Cardinal Josef Ratzinger ordered Clark to withdraw his imprimatur, or church approval, from a sex education manual written by a priest in his parish.
 Ratzinger said the manual was "defective" on church teachings.
-On March 12, 1986, Clark defended one of his priests, the theologian Father Charles Curran, from criticism by Vatican officials for his stands on birth control, abortion rights for women, homosexuality, and divorce.

-In 2003, Clark was criticized over his $11 million renovation and liturgical re-alignment of Sacred Heart Cathedral in Rochester.
+In 2003, Clark was criticized over his $11 million renovation of Sacred Heart Cathedral in Rochester.
 Clark received some credit for clamping down on abusive priests.
 In 2004, the diocese was deemed to be in "full compliance" with the US Conference of Catholic Bishops (USCCB) charter for the protection of children and young people.
 Clark presided over the unpopular closing of many of Rochester's parochial schools and parishes, pledging to complete the "re-sizing" of the diocese prior to his retirement in 2012.

 Retirement

-On September 21, 2012, Pope Benedict XVI accepted Clark's letter of resignation as Bishop of Rochester.
-The Pope named Bishop Robert Cunningham as apostolic administrator until the installation of the new bishop, Salvatore Matano.
-In September 2019, Clark revealed that he had been diagnosed with early onset Alzheimer's disease.
+On September 21, 2012, Pope Benedict XVI accepted Clark's letter of resignation as bishop of Rochester.
+The pope named Bishop Robert Cunningham as apostolic administrator until the installation of the new bishop, Salvatore Matano.
+In September 2019, Clark revealed that he had been diagnosed with Alzheimer's disease.

-In February 2020, U.S. Bankruptcy Judge Paul R. Warren ruled that Clark must testify as part of bankruptcy proceedings for the Diocese of Rochester.
-Clark's lawyer had argued that his client was incapable of doing it due to his Alzheimer's condition.
-On July 6 2020, Clark was questioned for three hours in a deposition hearing.
-He admitted sending Eugene Emo, a priest later convicted of sexual abuse of a minor, to a treatment facility, then later reassigning him to another parish.
+In February 2020, U.S. Bankruptcy Judge Paul R. Warren ruled that Clark had to testify as part of bankruptcy proceedings for the Diocese of Rochester.
+Clark's lawyer had argued that his client was incapable of doing so due to Alzheimer's.
+In July 2020, Clark was questioned for three hours in a deposition hearing.
+He admitted sending Reverend Eugene Emo, a priest later convicted of sexual abuse of a minor, to a treatment facility, then reassigning him to another parish.

-Clark died on January 22, 2023, at the age of 85.
+Clark died on January 22, 2023, in the motherhouse of the Sisters of St. Joseph in Pittsford, New York at age 85.